Status of this Document

 }

-- a string that is HTTP(S) URI of the next page of items in the Entry Point, or
+• a string that is the HTTP(S) URI of the Entry Point, or

-- a JSON object, with at least the id and type properties.
-The value of the id property MUST be a string that is the HTTP(S) URI of the next page of items in the Entry Point.
-The value of the type property MUST be the string
+• a JSON object, with at least the id and type properties.
+The value of the id property MUST be a string that is the HTTP(S) URI of the Entry Point.
+The value of the type property MUST be the string OrderedCollection.

 }